Baltimore's Architectural Jewels (Self Guided), Baltimore

 Baltimore City Hall is designated as a Baltimore City Landmark; is on the U.S. National Register of Historic Places.

-12) St Vincent De Paul Church
+12) St. Vincent De Paul Church

-St. Vincent de Paul Church is the oldest Catholic parish church in continuous use in Baltimore, having been dedicated in 1841.
+Saint Vincent de Paul Church is the oldest Catholic parish church in continuous use in Baltimore, having been dedicated in 1841.
 The church has a rich history that is intertwined with the city's history.

 The church was founded by Irish workers who were building the Baltimore and Ohio Railroad and the Chesapeake and Ohio Canal.
 It was built to serve the ever-increasing, wealthy, English-speaking Catholics in the Gay and Pratt Street area.
-St. Vincent de Paul Church welcomed people of all social ranks, including slaves and free people of color.
+Saint Vincent de Paul Church welcomed people of all social ranks, including slaves and free people of color.
 In fact, the church had a slave gallery, which was removed during a 1890s restoration.

 In 1875, the church was consecrated by Archbishop James Gibbons, one of four churches so recognized in America, which placed it under the direct protection of the Holy See.
 The parish's most famous son was James Cardinal Gibbons, who was born and raised in the church.